kavyanshpandey/Covid19--Tracker/README.md

 3. JAVASCRIPT

 ## [Features]
-1. Visiters will get all latest information related to covid-counts.
+1. Visitors will get all latest information related to covid cases & deaths.
-2. Visiters can also get the counts for thier country by selecting country name from dropdown.
+2. Visitors can also get the counts for their country by selecting their country name from dropdown menu.

 ## [Project setup]
 ```